1:44 Inter-dimensional Space Time Portal

 Play With Your Food

-This installation imagines a Great Unknown with a land of oversized food items that are not quite as they seem.
+This installation imagines a Waking Dream with a land of oversized food items that are not quite as they seem.

 This immersive, multi-sensory playground is at first ordinary looking… until the participant inspects it more closely.
 Close up, viewers will be surprised with a birthday cake slide, a coffee cup merry-go-round, & watermelon seesaw.

 Participants are invited to break the rules: to play with their food.
-To touch the art.
-And to imagine a world where things do not smell or look or feel as we know usually them.
+To smell and touch the art.
+And to imagine a world where things are not quite as we usually know them.

 Participants are invited to experience “discovery” again.
 To discover a cup of coffee, a piece of cake, & a slice of watermelon again… but to really experience them in a deeper, joyful, and more meaningful way this time.